madanyc/workfront-learn.en/help/reporting/intermediate-reporting/open-built-in-task-filters.md

 ---
 title: Understand built-in task filters
-description: Learn how to review built-in task filters to see how they’re built and create your own task filter in [!DNL  ].
+description: Learn how to review built-in task filters to see how they’re built and create your own task filter in [!DNL  Workfront].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial